sdimitro/sdb-orig/README.md

 ### Disclaimer

-This is an experimental repo created under my personal account for demonstration purposes.
-By no means the code in this repo should be considered complete or used in a production environment.
+The project is currently in alpha stage under heavy development and should not be considered complete or used in a production environment.

 ---